ivuorinen/starred/README.md

 - [nikitabobko/AeroSpace](https://github.com/nikitabobko/AeroSpace) - AeroSpace is an i3-like tiling window manager for macOS
 - [rsyncOSX/RsyncOSX_archived](https://github.com/rsyncOSX/RsyncOSX_archived) - A macOS GUI for rsync.
 - [tombonez/noTunes](https://github.com/tombonez/noTunes) - A simple macOS application that will prevent iTunes or Apple Music from launching.
+- [vashpan/xcode-dev-cleaner](https://github.com/vashpan/xcode-dev-cleaner) - If you want to reclaim tens of gigabytes of your storage used for various Xcode caches - this tool is for you!

 ## Tree-sitter Query